What is an editorial calendar? 5 ways of creating the best one

 Source: GoVisually’s editorial calendar

 We use Asana to create our editorial calendars.
-Their easy-to-use features like tags, due dates, kanban board and variations in style allow us to personalize the experience as well.
+Their easy-to-use features like tags, due dates, kanban board, and variations in style allow us to personalize the experience.

 2. Unbounce